Targeted Job Title Descriptions

 Life Science Career Trainees participate in a training program of six to twelve months receiving work assignments to develop required knowledge and practical skills corresponding with target titles at various departments.
 Upon completion of the training period, incumbents are placed in various job titles.
 These positions are allocated to several agencies with the majority being in the Environmental Protection Agency at a number of locations around the state.

-Pharmacy Technicians work under the direct supervision of a registered pharmacist, performs adjunctive professional work in compounding prescriptions and in manufacturing pharmaceutical preparations in a state institution pharmacy or pharmacy distribution hub; dispenses pharmaceutical preparations and supplies; performs clerical computer entry, stock keeping and housekeeping functions.
+Pharmacist Technicians work under the direct supervision of a registered pharmacist performing duties in compounding and manufacturing prescriptions in a state facility pharmacy.
+They dispense pharmaceutical preparations and supplies and keep prescription and supplies records.
 These positions are in the Department of Human Services, Corrections and Veterans Affairs statewide.

 Under direct supervision, Psychologist I's perform professional psychologist duties.
 They conduct initial assessments; coordinate and review programs for a case load; and monitor treatment to ensure compliance with their plans.
 The title is used by the Departments of Corrections and Human Services.